spacotto/Born2beRoot/srcs/_useful-commands.md

 Allow connection:
 ```
-sudo ufw allow connection               # Enter the port ID instead of rule
+sudo ufw allow [connection]             # Enter the port ID instead of rule
 ```

 Delete rule:
 ```
-sudo ufw delete allow n                 # Delete by rule where n is the rule (e.g., 4242)
+sudo ufw delete allow [connection]      # Delete by rule where n is the rule (e.g., 4242)

 OR

 sudo ufw status numbered                # List numbered rules
-sudo ufw delete n                       # Enter the number corresponding to the rule in the list
+sudo ufw delete [list n]                # Enter the number corresponding to the rule in the list
 ```

 ## SSH